To Write Personal Vows or Not

-are you trying to decide whether to write your own vows or to use the traditional vows? it's a tough decision. writing your own vows allows you to customize exactly what you want to say to your mate, but sometimes the stress of trying to put into words how you feel is so overwhelming. i wrote a blog post about writing your own vows to give you a few ideas, but don't feel pressured to have to write your own vows. i absolutely love the traditional wedding vows.
+Are you trying to decide whether to write your own vows or to use the traditional vows?
+It's a tough decision.
+Writing your own vows allows you to customize exactly what you want to say to your mate, but sometimes the stress of trying to put into words how you feel is so overwhelming.
+I wrote a blog post about writing your own vows to give you a few ideas, but don't feel pressured to write personal vows.
+I absolutely love the traditional wedding vows.

-traditional wedding vows have been spoken by millions of people for hundreds of years. there is something so powerful about speaking those words which bind you to a wider community and connect you to history. as much as i love customized, personalized wedding vows, i have to say i often get goosebumps hearing my couples recite the traditional vows to one another. those words have lasted this long because they are meangingful and really cover all aspects of pledging your life to another human.
+Traditional wedding vows have been spoken by millions of people for hundreds of years.
+There is something so powerful about speaking those words which bind you to a wider community and connect you to history.
+As much as I love customized, personalized wedding vows, I have to say I often get goosebumps hearing my couples recite the traditional vows to one another.
+Those words have lasted this long because they are meaningful and succinctly cover all aspects of pledging your life to another human.

 [name], do you take [name] to be your lawfully wedded [wife/husband]? do promise to love and cherish her/him, in good times and in bad, in sickness and in health, for richer for poorer, for better for worse, and forsaking all others, keep yourself only unto her/him, for so long as you both shall live?

-i've also seen couples speak both the traditional vows and then share something they've written for their partner. that's a nice way to incorporate both the old and the new.
+I've also seen couples speak both the traditional vows and then share something they've written for their partner.
+That's a nice way to incorporate both the old (tradition) and the new.

-do you, maria, promise to be nick’s friend; to comfort him; and to listen to him; to celebrate his successes; and to support his struggles; to love him, respect him and tenderly care for him, through all the days of your lives? [to which i enthusiastically replied, "i do!"]
+Do you, Maria, promise to be Nick’s friend?
+To comfort him and to listen to him?
+To celebrate his successes and to support his struggles?
+To love him, respect him and tenderly care for him, through all the days of your life? [to which I enthusiastically replied, "I do!"]

-as you can see, there are many ways to modify the traditional vows to make them work for your. what do you think? will you use the traditional wedding vows or write your own?
+As you can see, there are many ways to modify the traditional vows to make them work for you.
+What do you think?
+Will you use the traditional wedding vows or write your own?